Michele Garcar, Youngstown, Ohio – Obituary

 YOUNGSTOWN, Ohio (MyValleyTributes) — Michele Garcar, 76, died Monday morning, September 9, 2019, at Victoria House Assisted Living.

-Michele was born Deccember 5, 1942, in Youngstown, the daughter of the late Aldrich and Catherine Smith Bolash.
+Michele was born Dec.
+5, 1942, in Youngstown, the daughter of the late Aldrich and Catherine Smith Bolash.

 She attended St. Elizabeth School of Nursing and worked for St. Elizabeth Hospital as a neonatal intensive care nurse for 30 years.